 If you're an avid romance reader, then you're probably well-versed in the genre's storytelling conventions.
-From fake relationships to opposites finding an uncontrollable passion, these tropes encompass a set of circumstances, themes, or character quirks that usher the central couple towards happily-ever-after bliss (think of them as the fairy godmothers of all romance fiction).
-And while some people might call them formulaic, there's something cozy and reassuring about stepping into a familiar world.
+From fake relationships to opposites finding an uncontrollable passion, these tropes encompass a set of circumstances, themes, or character quirks that usher the central couple towards bliss (think of them as the fairy godmothers of all romance fiction).
+And while some people might call them formulaic, there's something cozy and reassuring about following a familiar pattern in a familiar world.

 But within the vast array of romance tropes, there are definitely a couple that stand out.
 We've listed them all below—and paired each one with a novel that utilizes it to its best, most delicious potential.
 Enemies let their guards down.
 Secret identities and forced proximity lead to once-in-a-lifetime loves.
 You've encountered them all before...but they'll never get old.